Fisher Funds TWO KiwiSaver Scheme for Self Employed

 If you are an employee at one workplace (despite being self-employed at another) then you are an employee for the purposes of the KiwiSaver Act.
 The minimum compulsory employee contribution is 3%.

 1 If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
 During the 5 year minimum membership period you are entitled to receive the Government contribution.
-From 1 April 2020 you can opt out of this requirement, however if you do so you will forego your entitlement to the Government contribution.
+Once you’ve reached the age of 65 you can opt out of this requirement, however if you do so you will forego your entitlement to the Government contribution.
 Your entitlement will be pro-rated from 1 July in the year that you opt out until the date you opt out.